PaoMg/woomie-final-project/README.md

 For the route's calculation we used the direction API from [openroutservice.org.](https://openrouteservice.org/example-avoid-obstacles-while-routing/) This API avoids nodes delimited by longitude and latitude.
 Also, it helped us to draw polygons with a diameter in meters according to our requirement so that the traced route did not pass near those polygons.

+For this API it is necessary to create an API key within the platform

 The way to capture information is by a [google sheets](https://docs.google.com/spreadsheets/d/17bfRz3X-qvqHr74QaY4aAYxsaUlFrF1-YiF7r2swFxI/edit?usp=sharing) that connects directly to our colab.